Search for Accredited Programs

 Continuing Accreditation – Inactive: Is awarded to a program after the CAATE takes action to grant a program’s request to become inactive and refers to an accredited program that is temporarily inactive by virtue of not having any currently enrolled learners.

 Additional information on Accreditation Actions and Statuses can be found in the CAATE Policies and Procedures Manual.

 When a program is selected, the user can click on the “more” link to get more information about the program.
 Included in the pop-up table is Accreditation History.
 The most recent Accreditation Action items are listed first and subsequent actions are in reverse chronological order.

-Voluntary Withdrawal of Accreditation-the program has submitted their intent to voluntarily withdraw the accreditation of their AT program and are in the process of teaching out current students.
-Programs going through voluntary withdrawal are not allowed to accept new programs.
+Voluntary Withdrawal of Accreditation-the program has submitted their intent to Voluntarily Withdraw the accreditation of their AT program and are in the process of teaching out current students.
+Programs going through Voluntary Withdrawal are not allowed to accept new students.
 The effective date of withdrawal is when the last students have graduated from the program.
 Students graduating from the program prior to the withdrawal date will be eligible to sit for the Board of Certification Examination.

 Instructions to search programs: You can use any of the individual search criteria below to filter your search.
 To further narrow down results be sure to search by BOTH program and degree type.